net127/docker-drupal8/README.md

 to run the container ...

   docker run -d -p 80 quantumobject/docker-drupal8

+  or

+  docker run -d -p xxxx:80 quantumobject/docker-drupal8   => where xxxx is the port assigned by you for the container

 check port assigned to the 80 and them localhost:port will create initial conf where